f5devcentral/f5-velos-training/docs/velos_security.rst

                 algorithms, not just this entry)
     velos-1-gsa-1-active(config)#

-You can configure the login policy parmeters using the **system aaa login-policy config** command.
+You can configure the login policy parameters using the **system aaa login-policy config** command.

 .. code-block:: bash